John Butler-Bowdon, 25th Baron Grey de Ruthyn

 John Lancelot Wykeham Butler-Bowden JP (25 October 1883 – 25 October 1963) was a British peer: the 25th Lord Grey de Ruthyn.
 He died without issue and the barony is in abeyance.
+He was an advocate of animal welfare and an opponent of hunting.

 Early life

 Butler-Bowden was born near Sheffield on 25 October 1883.
 He was the only child of Lancelot George Butler-Bowden (1851–1909) and Hon.
 Ella Cicely Mary Clifton (1856–1912), who married in 1879.

 His paternal grandparents were John Butler-Bowdon of Pleasington Hall and Amelia (née Whitgreave) Butler-Bowdon.
 His maternal grandparents were Augustus Wykeham Clifton (brother of John Talbot Clifton of Lytham Hall, MP for North Lancashire) and Bertha Clifton, suo jure 22nd Baroness Grey de Ruthyn (née Rawdon-Hastings).

 He was educated at rural Mount St Mary's College.
 The Jesuit order had been operating in the Sheffield area since 1620 and, after the Catholic Emancipation of 1829, they were allowed to educate the local youth openly.
 This led to the founding of "The Mount," as it is familiarly known, in 1842.